 The department provides safety equipment and first aid training for all students.
 Students are expected to provide their own geological equipment (a rock hammer, compass clino and a hand lens).
 The department recommends that you do not purchase these ahead of your studies.

 All taught field trips in the undergraduate degrees are included in the cost of tuition, except for a contribution to food costs on fully catered trips (currently approx. £25/week) and the Year 2 independent mapping project which Geology students and some Earth and Planetary Science students undertake in a location of their choice.

 Each year, MinSouth awards a sponsorship to a final year undergraduate student.
 Find out more about MinSouth sponsorship and initiatives to assist students with their studies

 BP Supports education of students as they pursue their undergraduate degree.
 Find out more about BP scholarships.

 Open to all Earth Sciences students.
 The fund is designed to give financial assistance – a single award of £2000 cash annually – to a deserving undergraduate in their second, third or fourth year at university, studying Geology or Earth Sciences.
 The award will be made by the Council of the Geologists’ Association to the student they feel best demonstrates both a genuine commitment to the discipline and academic excellence.
 Nominations are made by university departments by invitation.
 Find out more about the Ivor Tupper Fund.

 The Geological Society

-Open to all Earth Sciences students, the Geological Society provide undergraduate fieldwork and research bursary opportunities.
-Apply by 1st February 2015 through the Geological Society of London.
+Open to all Earth Sciences students, the Geological Society provide undergraduate bursary opportunities.
+Find out more about Geological Society of London Grants.